vrugtehagel/csml/README.md

     p There are no drinks available.
 ```

 Lastly, let's talk a bit about how CSML modules act.
 They are a little bit like JavaScript modules, in the sense that they can `import` and `export` values like them.
 CSML modules always provide a default export with the stringified HTML that is the result of the processed CSML file.
 CSML modules also take arguments, which are available inside a module through `csml.args`.
-The `csml` object is imported implicitly into your CSML modules, and it also has the `csml.include(url, args)` method, allowing you to easily include other CSML templates into the current file.
-Note that there is an important difference between ES6 modules and CSML modules; ES6 modules can only be run once, whereas CSML modules re-run every time you include them.
+The `csml` object is imported implicitly into your CSML modules, and it also has the `csml.import(url, args)` method, allowing you to easily import other CSML templates into the current file.
+Note that there is an important difference between ES6 modules and CSML modules; ES6 modules can only be run once, whereas CSML modules re-run every time you import them.
 This is, of course, necessary for reusable templates to be useful.